 Here is a breakdown of these costs:

-- Boat insurance costs between $200 and $500 a year on average.
-Insurance for bigger boats typically costs around 1 to 5 percent of the boat’s value.
-The cost of boat insurance varies and can depend on several factors impacting how safe the boat is.
+- Boat insurance costs around 1 to 5 percent of the boat’s value.
+So, using the example above, the average annual cost of insurance for a $20,000 boat would be between $200 and $1,000 a year.
+That said, for insurers, boat values are dependent on several safety factors.
 These include the type of boat, the condition of the motor, whether the boat meets safety standards, the age of the boat, your location, your driving record and the boat’s intended purpose.
 For example, it would be more expensive to insure a deep ocean fishing boat that is in poor condition than it would be to insure a brand new cabin cruiser that you intend to take out on the lake.

 - Boat taxes are required in some states.
 If your state charges a boat tax, you will have to pay this tax once a year.
 There may also be a one-time sales tax at the point of purchase.

 - Certifications and registration.
 The exact cost of boat registration varies by state and the type and size of your boat.
 There is also typically a small yearly charge to renew your registration.
 Registering your boat allows you to drive it legally through public waterways.
 You must keep your registration documents on the boat with you, and they should be placed according to the laws of your state.
 Some states require you to take a boater certification course to operate a boat.
 However, each state has its regulations, so whether you have to do this and how much it will cost depends on the state you live in.